 - From the Add Test Runs window, select the Requirements tab at the top of the pop-up window and select the requirements folder.

-For example, there are two requirements in the “Medium” folder.
-Each requirement was linked to two test cases.
+You have two requirements in a folder labeled “Medium."
+Each requirement is linked to two test cases.
 By selecting the “Medium” folder and Add, four test cases will be added as test runs.

 Add Test Runs Using Configurations